PytholIsCool/ModManagerList/README.md

 # ModManagerList
-made for the sole purpose of making installation easy
+made for the sole purpose of making installations easy